91juhwang/api-provider-tdd/README.md

 # RESTfulAPI-Server-Rails

-An online shop REST-API for the third-party integration and consumption.
+A stateless, REST-API for the third-party integration and consumption, such as Online Shops like Shopify.

-Built with TDD and optimized for better performance and response time.
+Built with TDD and optimization implemented for better performances and the response time.

   - heroku